 He oversees the Regulatory group which includes coastal and environmental monitoring; consents; compliance; and resource management policy and planning.

-Jonathan Gibbard - GM Strategy and Governance
+Jonathan Gibbard - Acting GM Environmental Services

 Jonathan's background is in RMA Planning, with a Bachelor of Resource and Environmental Planning.
 His early roles at NRC saw him work on all council RMA planning documents including the development of the Regional Policy Statement.